barebox/barebox/Documentation/boards/mips/loongson_ls1b.rst

   3. Wait ``Press <Enter> to execute loading image`` prompt and press the space key.

-  4. Build barebox and upload ``zbarebox.bin`` via Ymodem to the board:
+  4. Build barebox and upload ``images/barebox-loongson-ls1b.img`` via Ymodem to the board:

 .. code-block:: none